Understanding HSK 3.0

 The Good News

-While testing standards evolve, the actual language knowledge stays the same.
+Even though the bar has been raised, the actual language knowledge stays the same.
 Chinese itself hasn't changed, and your path to progress remains consistent.
-What defines a beginner, intermediate, or advanced learner hasn't fundamentally shifted.
+What defines a beginner, intermediate, or advanced learner hasn't fundamentally shifted, you just have more vocabulary and grammar to cover along the way.

 Focus on Building Your Foundation